Tanagra: Ancient

 Dicaearchus, who visited Tanagra in the time of Cassander, says that the city stood on a rugged and lofty height, and had a white chalky appearance.
 The houses are adorned with handsome porticoes and encaustic paintings.
 The surrounding country does not grow much corn, but produces the best wine in Boeotia.
 Dicaearchus adds that the inhabitants are wealthy but frugal, being for the most part landholders, not manufacturers; and he praises them for their justice, good faith, and hospitality.
 In the time of Augustus, Tanagra and Thespiae were the two most prosperous cities in Boeotia.
 Tanagra is called by Pliny the Elder a free state; it is mentioned by Ptolemy; and it continued to flourish in the sixth century.

 Its public buildings are described at some length by Pausanias.
 The principal temple was that of Dionysus, which contained a celebrated statue of Parian marble, by Calamis, and a remarkable Triton.
 Near it were temples of Themis, Aphrodite and Apollo, and two of Hermes, in one of which he was worshipped as Criophorus, and in the other as Promachus.
 Near the latter was the theatre, and probably at no great distance the gymnasium, which contained a picture of Corinna, who was a native of Tanagra.
 There was also a monument of this poet in a conspicuous part of the city.
 Pausanias remarks as a peculiarity in Tanagra, that all their sacred buildings were placed by themselves, apart from the houses of the town.
 He likewise notices that Tanagra was famous for its breed of fighting-cocks, a circumstance which is mentioned by other writers.
 Tanagra possessed a considerable territory; and Strabo mentions four villages belonging to it, Eleon or Heleon, Harma, Mycalessus, and Pharae.

+The ruins of the ancient city are located at approximately: 38.306389°N 23.585833°E.